 devastating 1980 earthquake is still very clear in

-damage and the displacement of tens of thousands
+and the displacement of tens of thousands of victims

-improvised all over the city in large open areas
+the city in large open areas where small dwellings

-was placed over the ancient boarded up "eye of the
+dwellings was placed over the ancient boarded up "eye

-it tumbling through the rotted boards and fill
+tumbling through the rotted boards and fill material.

-material.
-It fell more than 38 meters, almost 125
+It fell more than 38 meters, almost 125 feet, into the

 webmaster, and senior speleologist, Fulvio Salvi,